Muhd-Shahid/Breast-Cancer-Wisconsin/README.md

-# Breast-Cancer-Wisconsin
-### Building Machine Learning Model to predict whether the cancer is benign or malignant on Breast Cancer Wisconsin Data Set.
+# Building Machine Learning Model to predict whether the cancer is benign or malignant on Breast Cancer Wisconsin Data Set.
-### Step 1: Define Problem Statement
+### Define Problem Statement
 #### Our objective is to identify which features are most helpful in predicting malignant or benign cancer and to classify whether the breast cancer is benign or malignant.

 Access the folder for the complete project with this link